darcyweedman/darcyweedman/README.md

 ### Work History.

+- **Geopera**: Working on improving Geospatial data acquisition and quality
 - **Australian Bureau of Statistics**: Improved the census data process, making it faster and more accurate.
 Currently here as an undergrad engineer
 - **Geoimage**: Played around with YOLOv8 for object classification in geospatial imagery.
 Also, automated some stuff.
 - **UQ Financial Technology Society**: I got to organise some cool events and meet even cooler people